IBM/ibm-licensing-operator/README.md

 1\. **Install the Operator Lifecycle Manager (OLM)**

-1. Make sure that you are connected to your cluster.
+a.
+Make sure that you are connected to your cluster.
 You can, for example, run the following command:

 ```bash
 kubectl get node
 ```

 The response includes a list of your nodes

-2. Download OLM release from [the OLM GitHub repository](https://github.com/operator-framework/operator-lifecycle-manager/releases).
+b.
+Download OLM release from [the OLM GitHub repository](https://github.com/operator-framework/operator-lifecycle-manager/releases).

     **Note:** For versions newer than 13.0, the process might differ.
-3. Use the following script to install OLM v13.0:
+c.
+Use the following script to install OLM v13.0:

 ```bash
 curl -sL https://github.com/operator-framework/operator-lifecycle-manager/releases/download/0.13.0/install.sh | bash -s 0.13.0